HathorNetwork/rfcs/text/0000-p2p-identity.md

 The Peer-ID is important because it allows peers to establish a confidence level for other peers.
 It may be useful when the network is under attack, and the peers are working together to recover the network.

-As there is no central authority to distribute certificates to the peers, we chose to use a self-generated certificate for the peers, and the Peer-ID is defined as the hash (sha256d) of the public key of the certificate.
+We use a public key based authentication and we have created a central authority certificate that signs certificates created by the peers and is used to validate the certificates when starting the connection.
+The Peer-ID is defined as the hash (sha256d) of the public key of the certificate of each peer.
 To exchange the certificates and establish a secure connection, a Transport Layer Security ([TLS 1.3][2]) will be enabled over the TCP connection.

 During this step, the peers exchange their Peer-Id and Entrypoints.
 Thus, the other part validates the Peer-Id and checks whether it is directly connected to one of the given entrypoints.
 If the Peer-Id does not match or it is not directly connected, the connection is closed.